SAFETY OF COSMETICS

 keep handy the essential oil bottle or the product containing the essential oils to show the emergency response team

-These guidelines cannot be regarded as a complete safety guide for the use of essential oils.
-As a general rule, before using herbs, spices or essential oils, internally or externally, always perform a test to look for and prevent adverse reactions.
+These guidelines cannot be regarded as a complete safety guide for the use of oils, essential oils, herbs or spices.
+As a general rule, before using oils, herbs, spices or essential oils, internally or externally, always perform a test to look for and prevent adverse reactions.

 When in doubt, and especially in the case of disease or special conditions like pregnancy or breastfeeding, skin conditions, epilepsy, asthma or in the case of infants and children, you should seek the advice of a health care provider for guidance.